 Diminishing humans impact you have on the planet requires us all to pitch in and demand changes in our everyday actions.
 So Here are just a few simple steps families and children can take for an eco-friendly lifestyle:

-Save gray water
+Save grey water

 Most kids learn in elementary school that turning off the tap when they’re brushing their teeth can save as many as 300 gallons per year.
 Using less water is an effective way to lower wastewater treatment costs and the amount of energy used to treat and pump water.
 The lower energy demand helps prevent air pollution.